NCARB certification requires satisfaction of education, training, and examination requirements outlined in the Certification Guidelines:

 - Hold current registration from an NCARB Member Board

-- Have comprehensive practice experience as a registered architect over a prescribed number of years:
+- Have experience as a registered architect over a prescribed number of years:

 - Six years if you hold a pre-professional degree in architecture awarded by a U.S. regionally accredited institution or the Canadian equivalent; or